Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 Obviously, MS Teams isn’t a bad communication app by any stretch of the imagination.

-It does a fine job of letting you exchange messages and files, and get on video calls, despite the occasional glitch.
+It does a fine job of letting you exchange messages and files and get on video calls, despite the occasional glitch.

 However, Microsoft Teams’ free plan limitations were evident as soon as I started using the app.

-Namely, since the free version of MS Teams is very obviously meant for casual users and not professionals — it doesn’t have channels enabled.
+Since the free version of MS Teams is very obviously meant for casual users and not professionals — it doesn’t have channels enabled.
 As for threads, even in paid versions of the app, they only come up as an option in specific channels when they are enabled by the organization admin.

 Messages, reactions, and replies in Microsoft Teams